federico-fiorini/ocr-benchmark/README.md

 # ONLINE OCR

-Mobile friendly web app to perform OCR
+Mobile friendly web app to perform OCR.

+Uses Docker and Kubernetes to deploy a cluster with multiple nodes.
+Uses MongoDB replica set of 3 nodes with persistent disk.
+Uses Google Cloud Storage to save source images.

 ### INSTRUCTIONS
 To run it locally follow these steps: